Students are required to adhere to the expectations of both TCU and UNTHSC as well as the School of Medicine Honor Code.

-The school of medicine adopts the Association of American Medical Colleges’ (AAMC) recommendation to ascertain the ability of students to eventually become licensed physicians in the future, enhance the safety and well-being of patients, and to ensure the public’s continuing trust in the medical profession through substance abuse reviews and/or treatment.
-For more information, visit the Drug Testing Policy.
+The School of Medicine adopts the Association of American Medical Colleges’ (AAMC) recommendation to ascertain the ability of student to eventually become licensed physicians in the future, enhance the safety and well-being of patients, and to ensure the public’s continuing trust in the medical profession through substance abuse reviews and/or treatment.

 The School of Medicine has designed multiple opportunities for students to explore and experience various electives to develop their interests and strengthen their clinical skill set.

 Texas Christian University does not discriminate on the basis of personal status or individual characteristics of group affiliation, including, but not limited to, classes protected under federal and state law.

 The school of medicine requires annual training for students in the prevention of needlestick and bodily fluid exposures, as well as training in required follow up for student needlestick or other bodily fluid exposures.
 Students are expected to follow the school of medicine exposure and treatment protocols.

 For more information, see Needlestick and Bodily Fluid Exposure policy.